WWE: Royal Rumble 2013

 Final Thoughts: Nothing bad about it, just as average as average gets.
 “Thumbs in the middle” for Royal Rumble 2013.

-Posted on February 1, 2013, in WWE and tagged AJ, Alberto Del Rio, Antonio Cesaro, Big E Langston, Big Show, Bo Dallas, Bret Hart, Brodus Clay, Chris Jericho, CM Punk, Cody Rhodes, Damien Sandow, Daniel Bryan, Darren Young, David Otunga, Dolph Ziggler, Drew McIntyre, Goldust, Great Khali, Heath Slater, Hell No, Jinder Mahal, John Cena, Kane, Kofi Kingston, Paul Heyman, Prime Time Players, Randy Orton, Rey Mysterio, Rhodes Scholars, Ricardo Rodriquez, Royal Rumble, Ryback, Santino Marella, Sheamus, Sin Cara, Tensai, The Godfather, The Miz, The Rock, Titus O'Neil, Wade Barrett, Zack Ryder.
+Posted on February 1, 2013, in WWE and tagged AJ Lee, Alberto Del Rio, Big E, Big Show, Bo Dallas, Bret Hart, Brodus Clay, Cesaro, Chris Jericho, CM Punk, Cody Rhodes, Damien Sandow, Daniel Bryan, Darren Young, David Otunga, Dolph Ziggler, Drew McIntyre, Goldust, Great Khali, Heath Slater, Hell No, Jinder Mahal, John Cena, Kane, Kofi Kingston, Paul Heyman, Prime Time Players, Randy Orton, Rey Mysterio, Rhodes Scholars, Ricardo Rodriquez, Royal Rumble, Ryback, Santino Marella, Sheamus, Sin Cara, Tensai, The Godfather, The Miz, The Rock, Titus O'Neil, Wade Barrett, Zack Ryder.
 Bookmark the permalink.
 2 Comments.